Quantum mechanical Pauli exchange energy is unreal.

 But even if Coulomb potential energy decreases, kinetic energy increases to conserve the total energy, the molecular attractive bonds cannot be formed, so the electron's lower kinetic energy even in the lower Coulomb potential energy region is the reason of quantum mechanical unphysical exchange molecular bonds.

-This exchange energy is unphysical and wrong ( this p.11 ).
+This quantum mechanical molecular bond exchange energy based on lower kinetic energy is unphysical and wrong ( this p.11 ).

 ↑ Quantum mechanical exchange energy based on kinetic energy violates basic physical principle, so wrong.